stefano-hm/YogaEcommerce/README.md

 - Try with insufficient funds (error toast).

 ## Known Issues & Limitations

-No backend integration: all products are static.
+- No backend integration: all products are static.

-Only ETH payments are supported.
+- Only ETH payments are supported.

-User must manually switch to the correct network (Mainnet or Sepolia).
+- User must manually switch to the correct network (Mainnet or Sepolia).

-9. Contact & Links
-Repository: <repository-url>
-Author: John's Yoga Studio Project Team
-Live Demo: (if hosted, add link here)
+## Author

+Developed by Stefano Benedet For educational and portfolio purposes.
+Feel free to fork, contribute, or get inspired for your own decentralized travel projects.